Guidance for health care providers, long-term care homes, and retirement homes (COVID-19)

 The following information provides Public Health Sudbury & Districts’ guidance related to Directive #3 of the Chief Medical Officer of Health and the COVID-19 Outbreak Guidance for Long-Term Care Homes, particularly as it relates to the management of close contacts of symptomatic staff and residents and the declaration of outbreaks.
 Long-term care homes must ensure that all measures outlined in the Directive are in place.
 This includes but is not limited to staff masking, active screening of all residents, staff and visitors, management of visitors, and cohorting of residents and staff.
 Retirement homes are required to take all reasonable steps to follow these directives.
 Although it is acknowledged that certain measures are more intense than would be implemented for other respiratory diseases, the provincial directives are developed to be proportional to the risk and ensure that we are providing the best protection we can to vulnerable residents and to staff.

 As per Directive #3 of the Chief Medical Officer of Health, long-term care homes must have a plan for and use, to the extent possible, staff and resident cohorting as part of their approach to preparedness, as well as to prevent the spread of COVID-19 once identified in the home.
-For more information on cohorting, please see the Frequently Asked Questions section below or consult the following Public Health Ontario resources:
+For more information on cohorting, please consult the following Public Health Ontario resources:

 - Cohorting During an Outbreak of COVID-19 in Long-Term Care Homes